ibm-cloud-docs/cephaas/block_storage_volume_sds_create.md

 ```
 {: screen}

-Capacity, indicated in megabytes, can range from 10 - 16,000 GBs.
+Capacity, indicated in gigabytes, can range from minimumm 10 GBs to the maximum allocated capacity for block storage.
 If not specified, the default capacity is 100 GBs.
-IOPS values can be 100 - 48,000 IOPS, depending on the profile and volume size.
-If not specified, the IOPS value defaults to the valid configuration per volume profile.

 The volume name can be up to 63 lowercase alpha-numeric characters and include the hyphen (-), and must begin with a lowercase letter.
 Volume names must be unique across the entire infrastructure.
 {: requirement}